GLEAM 2.0 - Assessment of greenhouse gas emissions and mitigation potential

 Emissions by commodity and emission intensities

 A way to compare the performance of different commodities is to express the emissions in terms on a per protein basis.
-By doing so, beef meat is the commodity with highest emission intensity, with an average of 342 kg CO2-eq per kg of protein.
-Meat and milk from small ruminants present the second and third highest emission intensities among commodities with averages of 165 and 112 kg CO2-eq per kg of protein.
+By doing so, buffalo meat is the commodity with highest emission intensity, with an average of 404 kg CO2-eq per kg of protein, followed by beef meat, with an average of 295 kg CO2-eq per kg of protein.
+Meat and milk from small ruminants and milk from buffalo present the third, fourth and fifth highest emission intensities among commodities with averages of 201, 148 and 140 kg CO2-eq per kg of protein.
 Cattle milk, chicken meat and eggs and pork have lower emission intensities, all below 100 kg CO2-eq per kg of protein.
 Emission intensities vary greatly among producers, especially in ruminant products.
 This reflects different agro-ecological conditions, farming practices and supply chains management.
 Is within this gap between high and low emission intensities where opportunities for mitigation can be found.

 Emissions by source